Halperin-Lab/DLCA/README.md

 - paramLogNormal: choice between using a LogNormal distribution (1) or Normal distribution (0) for the particle radii type = bool

-- rConstants.x, rConstants.y, rConstants.z: step size in each direction
+- rConstants.x, rConstants.y, rConstants.z: step size in each direction.
+For anisotropic aerogel rConstants.z =/= rConstants.x = rConstants.y
     type = double-precision float

 - cConstants.x, cConstants.y, cConstants.z: offset for step direction.
 Almost always set to 0 so that the particle steps from previous position.